JasonHHouse/gaps/README.md

 ### Installing
 With Docker installed, you'll need to now pull down the latest Gaps image.
 The Gaps image is hosted [here](https://hub.docker.com/r/housewrecker/gaps).
 To pull the image, run the following command in a terminal

-If you are running an x86 machine, use this command.
+If you are running an x86 machine, use the folowing commands.
+Check out the wikis for how to build [ARM v8](https://github.com/JasonHHouse/gaps/wiki/Running-Gaps-in-Docker-on-ARM-v8), [ARM v7](https://github.com/JasonHHouse/gaps/wiki/Running-Gaps-in-Docker-on-ARM-v7), or [RISC](https://github.com/JasonHHouse/gaps/wiki/Running-Gaps-in-Docker-on-RISC).

 ```
 docker pull housewrecker/gaps:latest